-Existing code structure ?
-New code structure Treatment in calculating description code description code 1 weights Consider it as a surveyed case.
-Open 1 Open Closed 2 Closed (for < or = 3 yrs.)
+New code structure fo r 'Stat us of Unit (survey code) Existing code structure 2 New code structure New code structure description code description code weights Open 1 Open 1 Consider it as a surveyed case.
+Closed 2 Closed (for < or = 3 yrs.)
 2 Consider it as surveyed case only if all information available.
 Else, treat as casualty.
-NOP 3 NOP (for < or = 3 yrs.)
+NOP 3 NOP (for $<$ or $=$ 3 yrs.)
 3 Consider it as a surveyed case only if all information available.
 Else, treat as casualty.
-Deleted 4 Deleted 4 Treatment of 'zero-case for all parameters.
+Deleted 4 Deleted 4 Treatment of 'zero-case' for all parameters.
 Retained in frame up to 3 yrs, but not taken for selection.
-List of such units will be sent to CIF through FOD for confirmation deletion permanently.
+List of such units will be sent to CIF through FOD for confirmation/deletion permanently.
 Non-response due to closure but in existence and owner/occupier is not traceable 5 Existing but non-response due to closure and owner/occupier is not traceable 5 Treat as casualty.
 Non-response due to non-existence & owner not traceable 6 Non-response due to non-existence and owner not traceable incl.
 Code-11 i.e. the case of units found non-existent for more than 3 years.
 6 Treatment of 'zero-case' for all parameters.
-Retained in frame up to 3 yrs, but no taken for selection.
-List of such units will be sent to CIF through FOD for confirmation/ deletior permanently.
+Retained in frame up to 3 yrs, but not taken for selection.
+List of such units will be sent to CIF through FOD for confirmation/ deletion permanently.
 Deleted due to any other reason 15 Non-response due to production not yet started or accounting year not closed during the year 7 Treatment of casualty.
 Non-response due to relevant records are with court/Income tax department, etc 7 Non-response due to other reasons [incl. codes 7, 8, 9 & 10: relevant records are with court/Income tax or recalcitrant/refuse to submit the return department, etc, or factory under prosecution in respect of earlier ASI] 8 Treatment of casualty.

-Non-response due to recalcitrant/refuse to submit the return 8 Non-response due to factory under prosecution in respect of earlier ASI 9 Non-response due to other reasons 10 Deleted (found non-existent for more than 3 years) 11 Deleted due to de- registration 12 Deleted due to any other reason (incl. codes 12 & 13: due to de- registration and out of coverage i.e. defence, oil storage, technical training Institute and hotel, etc) 9 Treatment of 'zero-case' for all parameters.
-Retained in frame up to 3 yrs, but not taken for selection .
+Non-response due to recalcitrant/refuse to submit the return 8 Non-response due to factory under prosecution in respect of earlier ASI 9 Non-response due to other reasons 10 Deleted (found non- existent for more than 3 years) 11 Deleted due to de- registration 12 Deleted due to any other reason (incl. codes 12 & 13: due to deregistration and out of coverage i.e. defence, oil storage, technical training Institute and hotel, etc) 9 Treatment of 'zero-case' for all parameters.
+Retained in frame up to 3 yrs, but not taken for selection.
 List of such units will be sent to CIF through FOD for confirmation/ deletion permanently.
-Deleted due to out of coverage i.e. defence, oil storage, technical training Institute and hotel, etc 13 Deleted due to identical PSL No. 14 the given location and had VerificationandconfirmationbyCSO(ISW).Assuch,should not be any unit withcode 14.some employees during the
+Deleted due to out of coverage i.e. defence, oil storage, technical training Institute and hotel, etc 13 Deleted due to identical PSL No. 14 Verification and confirmation by CSO (ISW).
+As such, there should not be any unit with code 14.